menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Homosassa has relatively fewer families with younger children, and/or college students.
 Combined, this makes Homosassa a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Homosassa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Homosassa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Being a small town, Homosassa does not have a public transit system used by locals to get to and from work.

-The per capita income in Homosassa in 2022 was $50,751, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $203,004 for a family of four.
+The per capita income in Homosassa in 2022 was $42,268, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $169,072 for a family of four.
 However, Homosassa contains both very wealthy and poor people as well.

 The most common language spoken in Homosassa is English.
 Other important languages spoken here include Italian and Polish.